gregplaysguitar/djangocms2000/readme.markdown

 - z-indexes e.g. editable fields above panel at top of window.
 - editing a plain text block before the page has fully loaded opens up the html editor as well as the plain text editor
 - ability to tab through cms blocks on a page, hitting enter to edit the currently highlighted block
+- upgrade tinymce
+- Bind ESC key to cancel when editing inline

 TODONE
 ======